Jang Hee-ryung

 Jang Hee-ryung (born November 11, 1993) is a South Korean actress and model.
-She is best known for starring in web series, notably Dream Knight (2015), 72 Seconds (2015) and The Boy Next Door (2017).
+She is best known for starring in web series, notably Dream Knight (2015), 72 Seconds (2015), and The Boy Next Door (2017).

+Career

+In 2014, Jang appeared in commercials for SK Telecom, and it was revealed that she was a trainee in JYP Entertainment's acting division in preparation for her acting debut.

+In 2019, Following JYP Entertainment jointly managed its actor division with Npio Entertainment, Jang terminated the contract by agreement and joined Studio Santa Claus Entertainment.

+In 2023, Jang joined Ghost Studio.